stovmascript/react-native-version/README.md

 react-native-version
 ```

-Note: If you use the CLI to amend the npm-version commit, you will have to adjust the newly created git tag yourself.
-If you don't, the tag will point to the original commit created by npm-version, not the amended one.
-So if you care about that sort of thing, do a `git tag -f` BEFORE you push your tags.

 ## Options

 ```
 -h, --help                output usage information
--a, --amend               Amend the previous commit.
+-V, --version             output the version number -a, --amend               Amend the previous commit.
+Also updates the latest Git tag to point to the amended commit.
 This is done automatically when react-native-version is run from the "postversion" npm script.
 Use "--never-amend" if you never want to amend.
--A, --never-amend         Never amend the previous commit -b, --increment-build     Only increment build number -d, --android [path]      Path to your "android/app/build.gradle" file
+--skip-tag                For use with "--amend" if you don't want to update Git tags -A, --never-amend         Never amend the previous commit -b, --increment-build     Only increment build number -d, --android [path]      Path to your "android/app/build.gradle" file